WesleyAldridge/CAP6640/README.md

 # Discord Hate Speech Detection Bot

 A hate speech detection bot for Discord.
 Uses an LSTM (Long Short-Term Memory Recurrent Neural Network) with 3 densely-connected layers trained on Twitter tweets to detect hate speech.
 Programming language used is Python.
 Tweet data from various sources; see [./data/](./data/).
 However a bulk of the data comes from [T-Davidson](https://github.com/t-davidson/hate-speech-and-offensive-language).
-(Be warned that if you do check the data, that it contains highly offensive language including racism, sexism, homophobia, etc.).
+(Be warned that if you do check the data, that it contains highly offensive hate speech language including racism, sexism, homophobia, etc.).

 ## Examples
 ### Architecture